Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Related Work

 \subsection{Code Comprehension}

-Code comprehension is a critical activity in software development, with studies showing that developers spend between 52\% and 70\% of their time understanding existing source code \cite{al2017source, koenemann1991expert, xia2017measuring, chattopadhyay2023make}.
+Code comprehension is a critical activity in software development, with studies showing that developers spend between 52\% and 70\% of their time understanding existing source code \cite{al2017source, koenemann1991expert, xia2017measuring}.
 To build a mental model of the software, developers generally employ a top-down approach \cite{brooks1977towards}, a bottom-up approach \cite{letovsky1987cognitive}, or an integrated strategy that combines both \cite{heinonen2023synthesizing}.

-While these models provide lenses for characterizing the comprehension process, empirical studies reveal that the actual comprehension processes are far more dynamic.
+While these models provide lenses for characterizing the comprehension process, empirical studies reveal that actual comprehension processes are far more dynamic.
 In an early study, for instance, Von et al. \cite{von1997program} observed professional developers as they worked on real-world enhancement tasks.
 They found that programmers often jump between different parts of a system at various levels of abstraction, leading them to conclude that program comprehension is a multi-layered, dynamic, and iterative process.
 More recently, Levy et al. \cite{levy2019understanding} interviewed experienced developers to understand how they comprehend large-scale software and reached a similar conclusion: comprehension is an iterative process requiring the construction of a layered, abstract model of the software's structure and behavior.

-A significant body of research has studied the code comprehension techniques, patterns, and processes of both professional developers \cite{storey2006theories, sillito2006questions, latoza2010developers, roehm2012professional, robillard2005effective} and computer science students \cite{shah2025needles, shah2025students, dominic2020program}.
-In these studies, information foraging theory has been particularly influential.
-Information foraging theory views code comprehension as a process whereby developers act like foragers, following trails of clues or "information scents" through the code to locate and collect relevant information \cite{ko2006exploratory, lawrance2010programmers, piorkowski2016foraging}.
-For instance, a recent study applied information foraging theory to investigate how novices modify existing open-source code bases \cite{shah2025needles}.
-In these studies, the authors concluded that novices are unable to effectively initiate the use of documentation, employ a structurally guided comprehension process, locate all relevant code, and discard irrelevant parts.
+To better understand these dynamic processes across different experience levels, a significant body of research has applied Information Foraging Theory \cite{storey2006theories, sillito2006questions}.
+This theory views developers as foragers following trails of clues, or information scents, through the code to locate relevant information \cite{ko2006exploratory, lawrance2010programmers}.
+When applied to computer science students, this lens reveals distinct challenges.
+For example, recent studies have found that novices struggle to follow these scents effectively; they often fail to initiate documentation, struggle with structurally guided comprehension, and have difficulty discarding irrelevant code \cite{shah2025needles}.